-- 1.18 AMR Indicator H04 considers development in 'Linked Settlements' and requires commitments not to result in any one linked settlement growing by more than 12% of its size as at April 2007.
-From a total 90 Linked Settlements across 22 Settlement Groups 46 (51%) have reached or exceeded their 12% growth limit.
+- 40:16:43.
+The LDP review will consider the Settlement strategy in general and continues to identify ways to deliver housing in sustainable locations. - 1.21 AMR Indicator H03 considers the settlement strategy at the settlement group level and seeks to move towards the percentage split identified for each of the 22 settlement groups in Appendix 2 of the LDP.
+The results show a varied picture with some individual settlement groups moving towards and some moving away from the required balance.
+The LDP review will consider planning application decisions by location to better understand reasons for not meeting the required balance. - 1.22 AMR Indicator H04 considers development in 'Linked Settlements' and requires commitments not to result in any one linked settlement growing by more than 12% of its size as at April 2007.
+From a total 90 Linked Settlements across 22 Settlement Groups 54 (60%) have reached or exceeded their 12% growth limit.
 This figure compares to 36 (40%) at plan adoption.
-The LDP review is considering the reasons for this negative shift away from the established capacity limits across the county. - 1.19 AMR Indicator H05 considers development in 'other locations'.
-In this monitoring period there was a 83:17 split between residential development in 'other locations' approved during the monitoring period which was in accordance with the LDP and National Policy (10 Units) and that which were not.
-2 units were approved outside that permitted by the LDP strategy, PPW 9.2.22 and TAN 6.
+The LDP review will consider the reasons for this negative shift away from the established capacity limits across the county. - 1.23 AMR Indicator H05 considers development in 'other locations'.
+In this monitoring period there was an 86:14 split between residential development in 'other locations' approved during the monitoring period which was in accordance with the LDP and National Policy (15 Units) and that which were not.
+1 unit was approved outside that permitted by the LDP strategy, PPW 3.60 (Edition 11) and TAN 6.
 This is a significant reduction on previous years.